TritonDataCenter/manta/docs/mantav2.md

 Significant changes are:

 - The following features of the current API (now called the "Directory API") are being removed.
-Otherwise the Directory API remains a part of Manta.
     - jobs (a.k.a. compute jobs)
     - snaplinks
-    - multi-part upload (MPU)
     - metering data under `/<account>/reports/...`
+  Otherwise the Directory API remains a part of Manta.
 - A new "Buckets API" (S3-like) is added.
 This is the API for which latency improvements are being made.
 - A "rebalancer" system is added for storage tier maintenance.